 The Cisco SIP IP phone supports IP as it is defined in RFC 791.

-•Real-Time Transport Protocol (RTP)—Transports real-time data (such as voice data) over data networks.
-RTP also has the ability to obtain quality of service (QoS) information.
+RTP transports real-time data (such as voice data) over data networks.
+RTP also has the ability to obtain Quality of Service (QoS) information.

 The Cisco SIP IP phone supports RTP as a media channel.